Select Language:

 Make a list somewhere of all the different reasons you want to stop and when it gets difficult or you want to try ‘just one puff’, remember to look at this list to remind you of all the reasons.

-Increase the time between vaping – Try going from every 30 minutes to every 1 hour and so on to ease your way off the habit.
+• Reduce your frequency of vaping over time – Try going from every 30 minutes to every 1 hour and so on to ease your way off the habit.

 Tips for stopping smoking